 Pelé’s birth certificate states he was born on October 21st, 1940, and that his given name is Edison Arantes do Nascimento, Pelé has consistently maintained, however, that the certificate is inaccurate.
 He claims to have been born two days later, on the 23rd.

 Pelé was born and raised in Três Corações, in the southern part of Minas Gerais State, Brazil.
-This impoverished, largely agricultural area had few opportunities for young people, but football offered Pelé an escape route.
+This impoverished, the largely agricultural area had few opportunities for young people, but football offered Pelé an escape route.

 He was so poor that he couldn’t afford a proper soccer ball and often made do with a sock stuffed with rags and tied with string.

 His youth career was spent at numerous clubs in the region and at the São Paulo State club Bauru.
-His father, Dondinho, had helped them win the Campeonato do Interior in 1946, one of the myriad of State Championships for which Brazil is renowned (or notorious).
+His father, Dondinho, had helped them win the Campeonato do Interior in 1946, one of the myriads of State Championships for which Brazil is renowned (or notorious).

 The phenomenal talent that he displayed from an early age soon brought Pelé to the attention of one of the Brazilian soccer legends of the previous generation, the great forward Waldemar de Brito.
 Waldemar took him to Santos, where he made his debut at age 16.